 Senior scams are too common

-Older adults get scammed out of $36 billion each year.
+A terrible fact is that seniors get scammed out of $36 billion each year.
 Even worse, most of this money can never be recovered.
-Fraudsters are stealing hard-earned savings and ruining seniors’ lives.
+Fraudsters are ruining lives by stealing hard-earned savings.

 1. Telemarketing fraud

 People who are 60 or older, especially women living alone, are popular targets for telemarketing fraud.

 Scams usually involve free prizes, low-cost vitamins and health products, or cheap vacations.
 Prevention is essential because it’s very difficult to get any money back if your senior gets cheated over the phone.